 Cerebral Hemorrhage May Cause Paralysis

-Brain paralysis is one of the most important causes of acute brain disease called stroke, which is the second most common cerebral hemorrhage after stroke due to vascular occlusion.
+Brain paralysis is the second most common stroke after stroke due to atherosclerosis.
+It is one of the most important causes of acute brain disease called stroke, which is a brain hemorrhage.

 Cerebral hemorrhage is the most deadly cause of stroke.
 Although some people who have been interfered with due to cerebral hemorrhage do not have any complaint of tension before, it is likely that they may not be aware of tension problems.